Alloy Artifacts |

 The fact that Barcalo commonly offered multiple finish options for its tools further compounds the difficulty of estimating manufacturing dates.

-The following factors may be helpful in estimating the manufacturing date for a tool.
+The following factors may be helpful in estimating the manufacturing date for some tools.

 Photographs and observations of particular tools are based on items in the Alloy Artifacts collection.